-Supporting Truss or Rafter Damage in the Attic Inspection
+Supporting Truss or Rafter Damage

-Roof inspections won't necessarily turn up defects in the structural members inside the attic.
-While the roof might look sound and secure, inside the attic you could find broken trusses or rafters.
-An inspection would disclose stress cracks that could lead to a loss of integrity.
+Roof inspections won't necessarily turn up defects in the structural members of the attic.
+The roof may look sound and secure from above, but you may find broken trusses or rafters inside the attic.
+An inspection may disclose stress cracks that could lead to a loss of integrity.

-Previous Fire Damage Noted in Attic Inspection
+Previous Fire Damage

-Adequate or Inadequate Attic Insulation
+Inadequate Attic Insulation

 Attics can be insulated in a number of ways, including blowing in insulation or laying fiberglass batts.
-Insulation is rated with an R factor, meaning the higher the R number, typically the higher the insulating factor typically is, so it's worth checking.
+Insulation is rated with an R-value.
+The higher the R number, the higher the insulating factor typically is, so it's worth checking.

-Ask your home inspector if the batts are facing the right direction (paper up or paper down).
+Ask your home inspector if the batts are facing the right direction.
+Are they paper-up or paper-down?
 Properly insulated attics can cut down on your heating costs in the winter and cooling expenses in the summer.

-Water flows from the top down and rarely enters a home sideways.
-Inspectors will look for staining on the wood supports or on the walls which would provide evidence that water had leaked or is leaking through the roof somewhere.
-Condensation can form around pipes, which can cause wood to rot.
+Water flows from the top down.
+It rarely enters a home sideways.
+Inspectors will look for staining on the wood supports or on the walls that can provide evidence that water had once leaked or is currently leaking through the roof somewhere.
+Condensation can form around pipes, and this can cause wood to rot.